-Chicago Board Options Exchange, Inc. v.
+- Chicago Board Options Exchange, Inc. v.
 International Securities Exchange, LLC, No. 07-cv-623 (N.D.
 Ill.).
 Mr. Wingfield represented defendant and patent owner International Securities Exchange in both the district court and the court of appeals in a patent infringement case involving a system for automatically trading financial instruments.
 In the first appeal from this case, the appellate court vacated the district court’s grant of summary judgment of non-infringement and affirmed the district court’s dismissal of Chicago Board Options Exchange’s inequitable conduct defense.
 In the second appeal from this case, the appellate court vacated the district court’s finding that a computer-implemented means-plus-function claim was invalid as indefinite.

 - Picture Patents, LLC v.
 Aeropostale, Inc. et al., 788 F. Supp.
 2d 127 (S.D.N.Y.
 2011), aff’d Picture Patents, LLC v.
 Aeropostale, Inc. et al., No. 2011-1558 (Fed.
 Cir.
 Apr.
 13, 2012).
 Mr. Wingfield represented defendant IBM in the district court, court of appeals and the U.S. Supreme Court.
 The district court granted summary judgment in favor of IBM concerning the ownership of 12 patents obtained by a former employee after leaving IBM.
 The court of appeals summarily affirmed that determination, and the U.S. Supreme Court denied certiorari.

-- In re Certain Ground Fault Circuit Interrupters and Products Containing Same, Inv.
+- In the matter of Certain Ground Fault Circuit Interrupters and Products Containing Same, Inv.
 No. 337-TA-739.
 Mr. Wingfield represented third party Pass & Seymour, Inc. in an advisory proceeding before the U.S. International Trade Commission concerning its ground fault circuit interrupters.
 This case raised an issue of first impression as to whether the manufacturer could intervene in an enforcement action against its distributor.

 - In the Matter of Certain Dimmable Compact Fluorescent Lamps and Products Containing Same, Investigation No. 337-TA-830.
-Mr. Wingfield is a member of the team that represented respondent GE in a patent infringement case involving light bulb ballasts.
+Mr. Wingfield was a member of the team that represented respondent GE in a patent infringement case involving light bulb ballasts.

 - In the Matter of Certain Display Devices Including Digital Televisions And Monitors, Investigation No. 337-TA-713 (ITC 2010).
 Mr. Wingfield was a member of the team that represented respondent TPV in a patent litigation concerning televisions and flat-screen monitors.